zdharma-continuum/zinit-annex-bin-gem-node/README.md

 fbin'[{g|n|c|N|E|O}:]{path-to-binary}[ -> {name-of-the-function}]; …'
 ```

-Creates a wrapper function of the name the same as the last segment of the path or as `{name-of-the-function}`.
+Creates a wrapper function with the same name as the path's last segment or as `{name-of-the-function}`.
 The
 optional preceding flags mean:

 - `g` – set `$GEM_HOME` variable to `{plugin-dir}`,
 - `n` – set `$NODE_PATH` variable to `{plugin-dir}/node_modules`,
 - `p` – set `$VIRTUALENV` variable to `{plugin-dir}/venv`,
 - `c` – cd to the plugin's directory before running the program and then cd back after it has been run,
-- `N` – append `&>/dev/null` to the call of the binary, i.e. redirect both standard output and standard error to
+- `N` – append `&>/dev/null` to the call of the binary, i.e., redirect both standard output and standard error to
   `/dev/null`,
 - `E` – append `2>/dev/null` to the call of the binary, i.e., redirect standard error to `/dev/null`,
-- `O` – append `>/dev/null` to the call of the binary, i.e., redirect standard output to `/dev/null`.
+- `O` – append `>/dev/null` to the binary call, i.e., redirect standard output to `/dev/null`.

 #### Example:<a name="example"></a>